nikolasdoan/0918-tm5s/README.md

 To ensure proper functionality, test the package using the Docker container provided in its repository.
 This step is crucial for verifying that all necessary configurations for integrating the LLM with ROS (such as adding the API key) have been completed.

 3. **[Cartesian Controller](https://github.com/fzi-forschungszentrum-informatik/cartesian_controllers)**
    Provides Cartesian control for use in ROS2.
-The package has to be installed in the same workspace as the llm-ur-control. llm-ur-control utilizes the _cartesian_motion_controller_ from this package to enable TCP motion in cartesian space.
+The package has to be installed in the same workspace as the llm-tm-control. llm-tm-control utilizes the _cartesian_motion_controller_ from this package to enable TCP motion in cartesian space.

    **Tip** After cloning the repo, you can safely delete the folders _cartesian_controller_simulation_ and _cartesian_controller_tests_ for colcon build to complete successfully.